apache/beam/website/www/site/content/en/documentation/ml/large-language-modeling.md

 In Apache Beam 2.40.0, Beam introduced the RunInference API, which lets you deploy a machine learning model in a Beam pipeline.
 A `RunInference` transform performs inference on a `PCollection` of examples using a machine learning (ML) model.
 The transform outputs a PCollection that contains the input examples and output predictions.
 For more information, see RunInference [here](/documentation/transforms/python/elementwise/runinference/).
 You can also find [inference examples on GitHub](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference).

 ## Using RunInference with very large models
-RunInference works well on arbitrarily large models as long as they can fit on your hardware (see `Memory Management` below).
+RunInference works well on arbitrarily large models as long as they can fit on your hardware.

 ### Memory Management